18F/handbook/docs/05-engineering/engineering-roles.md

     * People working on it know how it is organized, and where to add/edit things.
     * Patches for modules are being created and contributed as per our best practices.
     * Modules are organized as per our best practices and clean, patched and custom modules are correctly delineated.
-* Responsible for 'low level' support for people working on module coding tickets.
+* Responsible for "low level" support for people working on module coding tickets.
-* Responsible for 'low level' organization and assignment of module coding tickets (especially on bigger projects).
+* Responsible for "low level" organization and assignment of module coding tickets (especially on bigger projects).
 * Basic module install and upgrades.
 * Generally does a significant amount of the custom code and module work themselves (or all of it, on smaller projects).